open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 ## Step 1 - GitHub & Markdown

-- Follow the instructions on the [GitHub and Markdown page](mi-github-and-markdown.md) page.
-Make sure that you've linked to your github.io and pull request on the Discord channel (https://YourUserName.github.io and LinkToYourPullRequest).
+Follow the instructions on the [GitHub and Markdown page](mi-github-and-markdown.md).
+By the end of this step, make sure to send us a link to your GitHub Pages site and a link to your pull request in the Discord channel.
-- Include Raw.githack link in your pull request (https://raw.githack.com/YourUserName/YourUserName.github.io/YourBranchName/#!pages/mi/profiles/YourUserName.md).

-NOTE: Raw.githack link above is case sensitive to your username.

 ## Step 2 - Getting myPlanet App